Copa America: Rodriguez leads Colombia to win over Argentina

-SALVADOR, Brazil (AP) — James Rodriguez got the best of Lionel Messi in the Copa America on Saturday, leading Colombia to a 2-0 win over Argentina in the teams’ debut in the South American tournament.
+SALVADOR, Brazil (AP) — James Rodriguez got the best of Lionel Messi in the Copa America, leading Colombia to a 2-0 win over Argentina in their opening game in the South American tournament on Saturday.

-Rodriguez set up Roger Martinez’s opening goal in the second half with a superb long pass across the pitch, and substitute Duvan Zapata scored late to seal the victory that allowed Colombia to end a 12-year winless streak against the Argentines.
+Rodriguez set up Roger Martinez’s opening goal in the second half with a high, diagonal pass across the field, and substitute Duván Zapata scored late to seal the victory that allowed Colombia to end a 12-year winless streak against the Argentines.

-Messi couldn’t do enough to spark Argentina, which lost its first Copa America match since the 2007 final against Brazil.
-It was also the team’s first opening defeat in the tournament since 1979.
+Messi had missed a chance to put Argentina in front, sending a close-range header off target as his team opened the tournament with a loss for the first time since 1979.

-“Our best player was the entire team,” said Colombia coach Carlos Queiroz.
+“Our best player was the entire team,” Colombia coach Carlos Queiroz said.
 “The next match will certainly be more difficult, this is only the beginning.”

 Both Argentina and Colombia are trying to end title droughts, with the Argentines winless since the 1993 Copa America and the Colombians without a trophy since the 2001 edition.